jtrotsky/wise-cli/README.md

 ## wise-cli

 ### why
-Help you integrate the Wise API into your application.
+Play with your Wise account from the command line and see an example of using Wise APIs with Go.
-- get and display quotes
+- see the rates and arrival time to send money anywhere
-- view / transfer between balances
+- view and transfer funds between balances
-- add / update / delete recipients
+- add / update / delete recipients (TODO)
-- test webhooks from the cli
+- test webhooks from the cli (TODO)

 ### usage
 ```